 Quinoa comes from Peru, Bolivia and Chile.
 It grows in the Andes Mountains, and for millennia it has been a food staple for the native people there.
 According to a field crops article by the University of Wisconsin and the University of Minnesota, quinoa means "mother grain" in the Incan language.

-According to Livestrong.com, there are about 120 species of quinoa and 1,800 varieties.
+According to Spiridakis, there are 1,800 types of quinoa.
 Quinoa seeds can be black, red, white, purple, pink, yellow, gray, orange, green or yellow.
 In the United States, white (traditional) and red (Incan) quinoa are commonly available.
 While the white variety is more flavorful, the red contains more nutrients.

 "Quinoa is a good source of protein, fiber, iron, copper, thiamin and vitamin B6," said Kelly Toups, a registered dietician with the Whole Grains Council.
 It's also "an excellent source of magnesium, phosphorus, manganese and folate."
 Toups emphasized that a "'good source' means that one serving provides at least 10 percent of the daily value of that nutrient, while 'excellent source' means that one serving provides at least 20 percent of the daily value of that nutrient."